Need a new monitor for your Mac Mini?

 About The Monitor

-Looking for a small and affordable monitor that has crisp picture quality?
-Then look no further than the LG 24QP500.
+Looking for an affordable monitor that has crisp picture quality?
+Then look no further than the KTC H27T13.

 Image Quality

 What does this mean for you?
-With the LG 24QP500, you get significantly sharper details and more screen real estate without breaking the bank.
+With the KTC H27T13, you get significantly sharper details and more screen real estate without breaking the bank.

-Other panel-related specifications include a decent 300-nit peak luminance, a standard 1,000:1 contrast ratio, and 8-bit color depth support for 16.7 million colors!
+Other panel-related specifications include a decent 300-nit peak luminance, a 1,300:1 contrast ratio, true 8-bit color depth support for 16.7 million colors, and a wide 90% DCI-P3 color space coverage for more vibrant colors (~125% sRGB gamut volume)!

 Design & Connectivity